xyproto/geminiclient/README.md

 ## Example use

 1. Run `gcloud auth application-default login`, if needed.
 2. Get the Google Project ID at https://console.cloud.google.com/.
-The Vertex AI API might also need to be enabled.
 3. `export GCP_PROJECT=123`, where "123" is your own Google Project ID.
 4. (optionally) `export GCP_LOCATION=us-west1`, if "us-west1" is the location you prefer.
 5. Create a directory for this experiment, for instance: `mkdir -p ~/geminitest && cd ~/geminitest`.